Jella Haase: Career

 In 2013, she played an underage prostitute who films herself having sex with judges to blackmail them, in the film Puppenspieler.
 She also received the Günter-Strack-Television Award in June 2013 for Best Actress.
 In the same year, she played teenager Chantal Ackermann in the comedy film Fack ju Göhte directed by Bora Dağtekin.
 For her role, she was nominated for the German Film Award for Best Actress in a Supporting Role in 2014.

 In 2015, she starred as Lara in the film 4 Kings.

-In 2022, she starred in the Netflix comedy-drama spy series Kleo, which was renewed for a second season, airing in July 2024.
+In 2022, she starred in the Netflix action-thriller comedy television series Kleo, which was renewed for a second season, airing in July 2024.
 She also voiced Violetta in My Fairy Troublemaker.